 5. Weekly meetings.

-Naturally, this is key to maintaining contact with all the members of the organisation.
+Naturally, this is key to maintaining contact with all the members of the organization.
 In these meetings, the rest of the team is updated regarding the status of their assigned tasks.
 In addition, future strategies are discussed, and any important issues are shared.
-At Share PLM we have such meetings every Tuesday and Friday.
+At Share PLM we have meetings like these every Tuesday and Friday.

 When you work in an office, and you know you have to keep to a strict time schedule, you’re never really aware of the exact time required to finish a specific task.
 You can only picture the end of your working day so you can go home.
 When you work from home with total flexibility this changes.
 It is often important when planning our work day to know exactly how many hours it takes us to perform certain tasks.
-That’s why, we use Toggl, a time tracker that is downloaded directly onto the browser bar and like Slack, can be synced with Asana.
-Before starting any task simply click on the button to start the time tracker, once completed, click again to finish.
-Toggl allows us to quickly assess which tasks we need to spend more time on and which ones will take us less.
+That’s why we use Toggl, a time tracker that is downloaded directly onto the browser bar and like Slack, can be synced with Asana.
+Before starting any task, simply click on the button to start the time tracker.
+Once completed, click the timer again to finish.
+Toggl allows us to quickly assess which tasks we need to spend more time on and which ones will take less time.

-As a company with extensive experience in telecommuting, one of the most difficult aspects for us is having our workmates so far away, not only for work related reasons but for personal ones too.
-Sometimes working alone at home for long hours can be hard and we miss the little things like our Monday morning chats where we catch up on the weekend or the coffee breaks…those moments when we get to socialise and forget about work for a minute.
-To bridge this gap between us, we have a daily meeting that we call virtual café and whose attendance is optional.
+As a company with extensive experience in telecommuting, one of the most difficult aspects for us is having our workmates so far away, not only for work-related reasons, but for personal ones too.
+Sometimes working alone at home for long hours can be hard and we miss the little things like our Monday morning chats or coffee breaks where we catch up on the weekend.
+Those are moments when we get to socialize and forget about work for a minute.
+To bridge this gap between us, we have a daily meeting that we call “virtual café” and whose attendance is optional.
 It is always held first thing in the morning, and we chat for about 15 minutes about anything other than work.
 It’s a great opportunity to get to know the team a little better when you have no daily physical contact.

-If possible, organising a meeting where all the team members can get together in person can be a fantastic idea.
-In our case we generally get to see each other 3 times a year, each time in a different place (usually where one of the team lives).
+If possible, organizing a meeting where all the team members can get together in person is a fantastic idea.
+In our case we generally get to see each other 3 times a year, each time in a different place (usually where one of the team members lives).
 The team gets to spend 2 or 3 days together sharing our viewpoints and amusing stories from our daily lives while developing a business strategy to follow.
-The result is always very positive, and it allows us to form deeper bonds with our workmates especially when the beers come out at the end of the day!
+The result is always very positive, and it allows us to form deeper bonds with our workmates, especially when the beers come out at the end of the day!